canonical/open-documentation-academy/website/library/reference/how-to-review-someone's-work.md

   * Do the real-world examples effectively enhance the understanding of the documentation's topic?
   * Do the real-world examples resonate with the user?

-## Conclusion

-The end goal of reviewing is to make sure that the work is a) correct/accurate, and b) the best version of itself (for now).
-The nature of online documentation is that it's 100% going to change at some point, so it's important to keep a good eye on the work as it's being written